Defending National and Creating

 nations did not have democratic governments until recent decades.
 The laws of

-democratic nations have improved greatly over the last two centuries, but still
+democratic nations have improved greatly over the last two centuries,

 Americans declared independence from the King of Great Britain in